Reign FC Travels to Face the Washington Spirit on Sunday Afternoon

 - Reign FC Travels to Face the Washington Spirit on Sunday Afternoon - Seattle Reign FC

-- Portland Thorns Transfer Carissa Boeckmann to Benfica - Portland Thorns FC
+- Angel City Football Club Agrees to Loan Midfielder Lily Nabet to Gainbridge Super League Team Fort Lauderdale United FC - Angel City FC

-- Preview: Chicago Stars FC vs. Orlando Pride - Chicago Stars FC
+- NC Courage Net League-Record $1.25m Intraleague Transfer Fee from Gotham FC for Midfielder Jaedyn Shaw - North Carolina Courage

-- Gotham FC Hosts Angel City in Key Battle of the Coasts Clash - NJ/NY Gotham FC
+- Gotham FC Lands Star Jaedyn Shaw in Club Record Transfer - NJ/NY Gotham FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.